swissquote/crafty/packages/crafty-preset-typescript/README.md

 TypeScript is also able to understand Types on libraries written in pure JavaScript this is done through types definition files.

-Some packages come with their own definitions, for the others there are three ways to consume these files.
+Some packages come with their own definitions, for the others there are two ways to consume these files.

-1. Use `@types` scoped packages from npm
+1. Use `@types` scoped packages from NPM
-1. Use the `typings` tool to download community managed typings
 1. Create your own `*.d.ts` file

 [Read more](TypeScript_Typings.md)